mharty3/mharty3.github.io/_til/vs_code/pylance-type-checking.md

 ---
-Enabling the type checking feature in vscode
+title: 'Enabling the type checking feature in vscode (vs_code)'
 ---
-# Enabling the type checking feature in vscode (vs_code)
 The Pylance extension has many tools for helping write Python better and faster.
 By defalult, it's type checking functionality is turned off.

 There are three options you can set it to: off, basic, and strict.
 Each has increasing levels of severity.